-LACNIC's Code of Conduct describes the core values and policies governing the activities of the organization.
+LACNIC's Code of Ethics describes the core values and policies governing the activities of the organization.
 It provides a framework and guiding principles on professional conduct in five different areas:

-LACNIC, its employees, managers and Board members must observe and respect the legislation in force in the countries where it operates, as well as the internal regulations applicable to the activities performed.
+LACNIC, its employees, managers and members of the Board must observe and respect the legislation in force in the countries where it operates, as well as the internal rules or regulations applicable to the activities performed.

-Any intellectual creation generated or developed by employees, managers and Board members in the exercise of their function or position at LACNIC will be the property of LACNIC or its designee, to whom all property rights and corresponding rights of use will be assigned.
+Any intellectual creation generated or developed by employees, managers and Board members in the exercise of their role or position at LACNIC shall be the property of LACNIC or of its designee, to whom all property rights and corresponding rights of use will be assigned.

 LACNIC records, maintains, respects and adequately protects all information and data generated, used and handled in its operations in a manner that is rigorous, precise, accurate, complete and in accordance with all applicable rules and principles.

-All communications from and about LACNIC shall be made by members of its Board of Directors, its Executive Director, or their designees.
+All communications from and regarding LACNIC shall be made by members of its Board of Directors, its Executive Director, or their designees.

 LACNIC promotes fair treatment and guarantees all its members, suppliers, employees, managers and Board members the exercise of their rights.

-LACNIC does not tolerate any type of discriminatory treatment based on gender, race, color, nationality, social origin, age, marital status, sexual orientation, ideology, political opinion, religion, or any other personal, physical, or social condition of its members, suppliers , employees, managers or Board members.
+LACNIC does not tolerate any type of discriminatory treatment, including but not limited to discrimination based on gender, race, nationality, social origin, age, marital status, sexual orientation, ideology, political opinion, religion, mental or physical ability, or any other personal, physical or social condition of its members, suppliers, employees, managers, or members of its Board of Directors.

 LACNIC agrees not to reveal any confidential information about its members, suppliers, employees, managers and Board members.

-LACNIC employees and managers who have access to relevant, privileged and non-public information shall not transact in securities or financial instruments affected by this information, or advise others to do so, or transmit the contents thereof, except in the strict exercise of their professional duties.
+LACNIC employees and managers with access to relevant, privileged and non-public information shall not transact in securities or financial instruments affected by this information, or advise others to do so, or transmit the contents thereof, except in the strict exercise of their professional duties.

 LACNIC employees, managers and Board members must always act so that their personal interests, those of their family members or other third parties do not take precedence over those of LACNIC.